 If you’re in the clinically extremely vulnerable group

-Food boxes and medicine delivery stopped on 1 August.
-You can call your local council if you need help to access food or essentials and have no other means of support.
+If you need help to access food or essentials while you are staying at home, you can call your local council or register for support on the government website to get access to priority phone and online supermarket delivery slots, and volunteer support.
 You can also ask for some support from the NHS Volunteer Responder scheme if you need it.

 If you live alone

-If you live alone, you can form a ‘support bubble’ with another household, even if you’re in the clinically extremely vulnerable group.
+If you live alone, you can form a ‘support bubble’ with another household.

 A support bubble lets you choose one other household to connect with, so that you effectively become one household and can go into each other’s homes as normal, without having to stay 2 metres apart.
 It doesn’t matter how many people are in the other household.
 You cannot be in a ‘bubble’ with more than one household, or switch between households.